blbadger/blbadger.github.io/henon-map.md

 ![map]({{https://blbadger.github.io}}/henon_map/henon_zoom4.png)

 In general terms, the Henon map is a fractal because it looks similar at widely different scales.
+Zooming in near the point (x, y) = (0.3114164... ,  0.234185....), we have

+{% include youtube.html id='jG_9x6gMleI' %}

 ### The boundary of the basin of attraction for the Henon map